Alberobello Puglia

 Teatro Greco

 If you are visiting Taormina, try to see a show at the world famous Teatro Greco, possibly the most spectacular venue on earth.
 The Ancient Greek Theatre is amazing.
 During the day take beautiful pictures of the ancient ruins.
 In the evening, take in a show at the Greek Theatre with Mount Etna as a backdrop.
 There are concerts and operas as varied as Sting and The Barber of Seville.
 For upcoming shows, click here: events and tickets.
+Visit the Taormina Opera Festival for their calendar of events.

 Mount Etna